-In response to a letter I wrote to Midland, Ontario Council, which was in a similar vein to my Community Safety Brochure for Council, Mayor Stewart Strathearn came back with a well though out, and very positive response.
+In response to a letter I wrote to Midland, Ontario Council, which was in a similar vein to my Community Safety Brochure for Council, Mayor Stewart Strathearn came back with a well though out, and very positive response [2023-07-10: but was it accurate?].
 I am impressed, as I was rather cranky when I wrote both the letter and the post, and appreciate the Mayor’s positivity, and it makes me hopeful that we will in fact see real results from this plan.

 With his permission, I reproduce his response below (any formatting issues are mine, due to conversion to the markup used by this site):